margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
+## Quarto Publishing Group Leaders, Rage Kindelsperger (Publisher), Laura Dew (Creative Director), and Cara Donaldson (Managing Editor) wrote the following about poetry: ##

+'You're a poet, and you know it.
+Long before we had cities of stone or the technology to write, our ancestors were expressing their wants, needs, and personalities through singing and reciting poetry.
+Poetry was a record of history, an art form for every age, and a weapon capable of swaying any battle.
+It was the simplest and most reveed form of communication for centuries.

+Connecting you to the legacy of poetry, this journal helps you dive into writing poems no matter your level of experience.
+Poems can be anything born of words - descriptions of random thoughts, simple stories, or fleeting feelings.

+In this journal, you will start your writing exercise by selecting a topic that triggers an idea.
+Then, review the word associations and think abouut how each relates to the topic or any connected experiences hyou've ahd in your own life.
+Jot down whatever comes to mind in the space provided; disjointed thoughts and phrase or internal dialogue are all encouraged, these need not be complete sentences.
+Now, you're ready to put it all together in a lyrical masterpiece of your own.
+There are now wrong answers; each poem is unique and personal to the writer.'

+## Singer-Songwriting ##
+Composing music expresses both the head and the heart, and writing songs helps to heal, sing, and articulate feelings through words and sound.
+There is some writing below that contributes to singer-songwriting.

 ## Maps ##
 Maps, a tool, used in engineering that express natural phenomenon, physical relationships, and cultural and historical aspects of our world.